okionka/RedMatic_wiki/Flow-speak-text-on-Google.md

 * go to Tab Install
 * search for `node-red-contrib-cast` and install

 Open Node-Red and create a new table.
-Set a name like for instance "GoogleSpeak" to the new table.
+Set a name like for instance "GoogleSpeak" to the new table by double click on the default table name ("flow..".
+The press "done".
-Press ctrl-i to import a folowing example as a string:
+Press ctrl-i to import a folowing example as a string: Copy the example und insert into the import dialog.
+Click on "import to new flow".

 ### Example Flow:
 ![example flow](https://user-images.githubusercontent.com/12692680/46281726-c6135e80-c56f-11e8-90e7-55d82366c30c.png)